Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

-Note that on a toric variety, a pseudo-effective class is effective.
-Combining Expectations \ref{exp1}, \ref{exp2} and the full statement of \cite[Theorem 8.1]{handel2022AFextremals} we first provide such a conjectural picture in the supercritical case, as asked by Shenfeld-van Handel:
+The expectation provides a quantitative description of HL classes.
+Note that on a toric variety, every pseudo-effective class is effective.
+Combining Expectations \ref{exp1}, \ref{exp2} and the full statement of \cite[Theorem 8.1]{handel2022AFextremals}, we propose the following conjectural picture in the supercritical case, as suggested by Shenfeld-van Handel: